nictrix/webapp_worker/README.markdown

 	a = WebappWorker::Application.new(environment:"development",mailto:"",jobs:[job])
 	a.run

+You can go further with the above code and run additional "on demand jobs"

+	a.run_job("rake job:refresh_cache")

 ## Example Output of waw

 See if Webapp Worker can parse the jobs file and show you all the jobs it can run from the file